vinngo/sbhacks/fastapi/README.md

 ## Step 1: Install our dependencies
 ```

-#still in the temrinal under /fastapi
+#still in the terminal under /fastapi

 pip install -r requirements.txt